product-os/jellyfish/doc/message-commands.md

 - the arguments are "todo" and "debug notifications"

 A direct command must always beign with a forward slash (`/`).

-Direct commands also form the basic pattern of a CLI, when a direct command is performed you are essentially interacting with the CLI.

 ## Interpreted commands